 Creative exploration is crucial for team members to test out new ideas, learn from their experiments, and feel supported in an environment that encourages innovation.
 When team leaders foster a space for teams to identify those cutting-edge solutions and new ideas that’ll move the business forward, productivity can drastically increase.

 Visual collaboration platforms can help create this ideal environment.
 When compared to static documentation, visuals (such as diagrams, flowcharts, mindmaps, etc.) encourage a space for experimentation and learning since it’s a much more dynamic format.
+Collaborative AI is another tool you can use in a visual collaboration platform to help spark creativity and foster diverse ideas.

 3. Structure